Florida Labor Laws Guide

 All employers must:

-If there is a violation of any of the provisions of the child labor law, an employer, not the insurance carrier, must compensate the injured employee.
-However, the total compensation can't exceed double the amount payable under this statute.
+Moreover, if an injured minor is employed in violation of Florida child labor laws, an employer, not the insurance carrier, must compensate the injured employee.
+However, the total compensation cannot exceed double the amount payable prescribed by Florida Worker’s Compensation law.

 Florida hiring laws